RainbowPigCake/ClipManager/README.md

 # ClipManager
-An app that I am working on that will replace apps like medal.tv or supplement OBS Replay Buffer and ShadowPlay
+A lightweight desktop application for recording and managing video clips, designed to replace apps like Medal.tv or supplement OBS Replay Buffer and ShadowPlay.

+- Lightweight and fast, avoiding the high resource usage of Electron/Chromium-based apps
+- Create and organize clips into groups/tags
+- Efficient memory handling using system-native libraries via Tauri
+- Designed to handle automatic recording triggers and seamless clip management
+- Cross-platform compatibility with Windows and Mac (planned)

 # Tech Stack
-* **Backend:** Tauri and Rust for performance and memory purposes 🦀
+- Backend: Built with Tauri and Rust for enhanced performance and low memory usage 🦀
-* **Frontend:** React, TypeScript, and Tailwind
+- Frontend: Developed using React, TypeScript, ShadCN, and Tailwind CSS